- Strong power delivery, impressive handling

 - Pricier than many alternatives

-The Allroad pushes the rugged look on the outside, but purchasing an off-road permit for it might be a little much.
-There aren't chops here for more than casual off-pavement driving—a gravel road sounds about right—but the Allroad's stability control includes a special mode which allows for more wheelspin, in case it's stuck in muck and needs to extract itself.
-Ground clearance is 7.1 inches—less than the Subaru Outback, but about the same as some 'soft' crossovers—and the Allroad has some modest skid-plate and underbody protection for light trailblazing.
+The Allroad pushes the rugged look on the outside, but it's not likely to see much use on real trails.
+It's fine for casual off-pavement driving—a gravel road sounds about right—and the Allroad's stability control includes a special mode that allows for more wheelspin, in case it's stuck in muck and needs to extract itself.
+Ground clearance is 7.1 inches—less than the Subaru Outback, but about the same as some taller "soft" crossovers—and the Allroad has some modest underbody protection for light trailblazing.

-The 2015 Allroad is based on the A4 architecture, and while it hasn't yet been rated by the Insurance Institute for Highway Safety (IIHS), it's earned five stars overall from the NHTSA, with five-star frontal and side-impact ratings and a four-star rollover score.
+The 2016 Allroad hasn't been rated by the IIHS, but it's earned five stars overall from the NHTSA, with five-star frontal and side-impact ratings and a four-star rollover score.
 The related A4 has gone through full tests from the IIHS, garnering "Good" scores in all but the new small-overlap test, in which it receives a "Poor" rating.
-Noteworthy safety options include adaptive cruise control that can stop the car completely from speeds up to 19 mph; blind-spot monitors and a rearview camera are also available, as are rear-seat airbags.
-Visibility, however, is pretty good, thanks to the tall glass areas, but even with the rear parking sensors and rear camera afforded to most of the lineup, the bulbous hood obscures where the front corners are.
+Noteworthy safety options include adaptive cruise control that can stop the car completely from speeds of up to 19 mph; blind-spot monitors and a rearview camera are also available, as are rear-seat airbags.
+Visibility, however, is pretty good, thanks to the tall glass areas, and rear parking sensors and a rear camera are afforded to most of the lineup, but the bulbous hood can obscure where the front corners are for some drivers.

-At the base level, for just over $40k, the Allroad's standard equipment set includes leather upholstery; aluminum interior trim; power front seats; a power tailgate; a panoramic sunroof; satellite radio; and MMI, Audi's multi-media interface.
-Options include iPod/USB connectivity; 19-inch wheels and tires; adaptive headlights; Bluetooth; wood interior trim; 505-watt Bang & Olufsen audio; sport seats and shift paddles; and a navigation system.
-The Convenience Package, with its Audi music interface, HomeLink universal garage-door opener, the so-called driver information system, and Bluetooth connectivity, has been packed in as part of the Allroad's standard equipment for 2015.
+At the base level, for just over $43,000, the Allroad's standard equipment set includes leather upholstery; aluminum interior trim; power front seats; a power tailgate; a panoramic sunroof; satellite radio; and Audi's multi-media interface.
+Options include iPod/USB connectivity; 19-inch wheels; adaptive headlights; Bluetooth; wood interior trim; a 505-watt Bang & Olufsen audio system; sport seats and shift paddles; and a navigation system.
+The Convenience Package, with its Audi music interface, HomeLink universal garage-door opener, the so-called driver information system, and Bluetooth connectivity, was made standard on all Allroad beginning in 2015.

-Audi Connect is another noteworthy extra; the feature allows customers can tap into a built-in 3G connection that turns the Allroad into a rolling wireless hotspot for up to eight devices.
+Audi Connect is another noteworthy extra; the feature allows customers to tap into a built-in 3G connection that turns the Allroad into a rolling wireless hotspot for up to eight devices.
 The connection also feeds input to the navigation system (with traffic and weather information) to render maps from Google Earth and Google Street View in stunning, crisp detail, and it enables Google local searches via MMI.
 While we have some gripes about the interface, the display features are some of the best available in any car right now.